petershin/liferay-learn/docs/dxp/latest/en/using-search/developer-guide/search-headless-apis.md

 ### Simple Query with Embedded Items

-Here is a simple query for the keyword `able` and with a request to return embedded items:
+To return not only the search result, but the returned entity's fields according to its own API schema, set the `nestedField` parameter to `embedded`.
+This query for the keyword `able` also requests embedded items:

 ```bash
 curl \